knit_graphs.Knit_Graph_Visualizer module

 Parameters:

-Find the differences in x-coordinates between two knitgraph visualizations.
-Used for testing and comparing visualization results.
+Find the differences in y-coordinates between two visualizations.

 Parameters: